Click here to view the Dr. Sternberg reel

 Breaking Bread: Africa

-Each week Breaking Bread: Africa takes five adventurous travelers on an intriguing and unpredictable journey through Africa to experience its magnificently diverse culinary delights.
-Join renowned African Chef Pierre Thiam as he prepares, trains, and cajoles this motley crew to meet the challenge of creating a feast for invited dignitaries, celebrities, or just plain folks.
-Can they learn enough to pull it off?
+Each week Breaking Bread: Africa takes five adventurous travelers on an intriguing and challenging journey through Africa to seek out culinary delights first hand.
+Join renowned African Chef Pierre Thiam as he prepares, trains and cajoles this motley crew with the ultimate goal of creating a feast for invited dignitaries, celebrities, or just plain folks.
+Can they learn enough in just five days to pull it off?

-Our trek begins as Chef Pierre takes the cast to Senegal in western Africa.
+Our trek begins as Chef Pierre takes the cast to one of several countries in Africa.
 He teaches them not only about the culture, but also how to cook a local meal under local conditions.
 Chef Pierre uncovers the secrets of dishes like, the famous “Joloff rice” (red rice and fish) from Senegal and “Acara” (black-eyed pea fritters) from Mali.

 Planet Barbecue with Steven Raichlen